 You said… ‘We would like to attend our child’s parents’ evening.’

-We did… ‘We have organised a series of online, virtual Parents’ Evenings for all year groups in 2021.’
+We did… ‘We have organised a series of online, virtual Parents’ Evenings for all year groups.’

 You said… ‘That you were sceptical about how virtual parents’ evenings would work.’